RAYMOND OGLESBY @RaymondOglesby2

 Quote For the Day

-You are finished with turning a website into a Windows 10 app.
+That’s it.
 Please feel free to share this post!
 One way to share is via Twitter.

 Just click the Tweet icon below.
 This will launch Twitter where you click its icon to post the Tweet.